Vuelta start likely set for Basque Country in late October – VeloNews.com

 Media reports in Spain link the Spanish grand tour to a new starting date of October 24 in the port city of Irun along the Basque Country coast.
 The race’s planned start in the Netherlands, originally set for late August, will be delayed until 2022.

-There’s also talk of trimming a few days off the Vuelta route, running it during 18 days instead of 21, but nothing is confirmed yet.
-Officials are hoping to confirm the dates for the revised racing calendar, including dates for the women’s WorldTour, by May 15.
+There’s also talk of trimming a few days off the Vuelta route, running it for 18 days instead of 21, but nothing is confirmed yet.
+Officials are hoping to confirm the dates for the revised racing calendar — including dates for the women’s WorldTour — by May 15.

 Last week, the UCI confirmed new dates for the Tour de France (August 29-September 20), which put cycling’s most important stage race in direct conflict with the Vuelta.